paketo-buildpacks/rfcs/text/0056-ubi-based-stacks.md

 * `ubi-java-extension`
 * `ubi-nodejs-extension`

+The buildpacks team will create two new repos within the Paketo Community Organisation for the initial two companion buildpacks.

+(_Extensions are unable to perform all the tasks of Buildpacks, necessitating the creation of Buildpacks to carry out some actions such as configuration of the runtime environment via layers.
+These Buildpacks can be considered as companions to their Extension namesakes._)

+* `ubi-java-buildpack`
+* `ubi-nodejs-buildpack`

 The builders-maintainers team will create the repo within the Paketo Community Organisation for the Builder image

 * `builder-ubi-base`